 - a.
-Admissions Essay - Official transcripts are needed from where an applicant has completed his/her Undergraduate Studies.
-Official transcripts from any institution post High School is necessary for applications to be considered. - One Personal Recommendation form (can be completed online) - One Pastoral or Church Recommendation form (can be completed online) d. - Copy of a government issued ID with photo - Spousal Statement (if applicable) (can be completed online)
+Admissions Essay - b.
+Official transcripts are needed from where an applicant has completed his/her Undergraduate Studies.
+Official transcripts from any institution post High School is necessary for applications to be considered. - c.
+One Personal Recommendation form (can be completed online) - d.
+One Pastoral or Church Recommendation form (can be completed online) - e.
+Copy of a government issued ID with photo - f.
+Spousal Statement (if applicable) (can be completed online)